 Residents Recycle Household Batteries Year-Round at Kauaʻi Resource Center

-Due to the Covid-19 pandemic, this program has been modified.
-Residents may drop off their alkaline, NiCad, or Lithium batteries in the white battery bucket located in front of the main entrance at the Kauai Resource Center.
-Drop off is available daily during transfer station hours from 7:15am-3:15pm.
+Residents may drop off their alkaline, NiCad, or Lithium batteries inside the main entrance at the Kauai Resource Center.
 This program is reserved for residents only and no lead acid batteries are accepted at this location.
 Please call 241-4841 with any questions.

 The following battery types are accepted under this program: